ingalls/openaddresses-cache/README.md

 `<source directory>` contains a complete or partial list of sources from the openaddress project.
 (Note, if skip = true, then the cache will skip updating these files.

-`<working directory>` the directory where the files will be downloaded to and then checked against the s3 cache for updats.
+`<working directory>` is an *empty* directory where the files will be downloaded to and then checked against the s3 cache for updats.